Generic Name: rifaximin (rif AX i min)

 It is not known whether this medicine will harm an unborn baby.
 Tell your doctor if you are pregnant or plan to become pregnant.

-It is not known whether rifaximin passes into breast milk or if it could harm a nursing baby.
-You should not breast-feed while using this medicine.
+It is not known whether rifaximin passes into breast milk or if it could affect the nursing baby.
+Tell your doctor if you are breast-feeding.

 Rifaximin should not be given to a child younger than 12 years old.